PrefectHQ/prefect/docs/guide/core_concepts/tasks.md

 ## Caching

 Tasks can be cached, in which case their outputs will be reused for future runs.
 For example, you might want to make sure that a database is loaded before generating reports, but you might not want to run the load task every time the flow is run.
-No problem: just cache the load task for 24 hours, and future runs will reuse its succesful output.
+No problem: just cache the load task for 24 hours, and future runs will reuse its successful output.

 For more details, see the relevant docs under [execution](./execution.html#caching).